SpinningWing Logo

 Turn radius

 It’s sometimes useful to estimate the turn radius of a helicopter.
 This is the radius of the circle made when the helicopter does a full 360 deg turn on the ground.
-Note that the turn radius of different parts of the helicopter is different.
+Note that the turn radius of different parts of the helicopter are different.
 When the helicopter pivots on the RLG, the RLG’s turn radius is 0, while the LLG’s turn radius is \(2y\) and the NLG’s turn radius is \(\sqrt{x^2+y^2}\).

 We can find the turn radius of the RLG using the definition of it’s speed \(u\).
 Since \(u\) is the distance traveled per unit time, and the RLG travels a circular circumference of \(2\pi R\) in time \(2\pi /r\) (the time it takes to yaw by \(2\pi\)), we get \(u=\frac{2\pi R}{2\pi /r}= Rr\) or \(R=\frac{u}{r}\).